aethershill/quartz/content/Areas/blog/posts/Minor Changes (Or Headaches).md

 Looking at the [Modified Date](https://quartz.jzhao.xyz/plugins/CreatedModifiedDate) page I have changed the defaultDateType to modified.
 And have attempted to change the priority in the plugin/lastmod.ts
 Honestly I'm not sure if this is the right area to make the changes.
 I've tried giving filesystem priority.
 Did not work.
 Currently waiting for the process to resolve so I can see if giving git priority fixes my issue.

+Those options didn't work.

+BUT I found a solution

+I did multiple things, I gave frontmatter priority in lastmod.ts And then I changed line 54 to
+	`modified ||= file.data.frontmatter["modified"] as MaybeDate`

+This worked for the main page.
+But did not update my recent notes component.

+And then I immediately realized that Dataview doesn't automatically render on the page.
+So my Recent Notes file on the published site, is just a weird comment block.
+Great.